The Securitisation Law Review: Singapore

 iii Issues of taxation and fees involved in the creation of security

-While there are no significant tax benefits or savings in creating one form of security over another, certain types of securities will attract stamp duties which, though minimal, may nevertheless be a salient consideration for parties in a securitisation transaction.
+While there are no significant tax benefits or savings in creating one form of security over another, certain types of securities will attract stamp duties that, though minimal, may nevertheless be a salient consideration for parties in a securitisation transaction.
 Stamp duty will be chargeable on any mortgage of real property or a mortgage of shares at the rate of 0.4 per cent of the loan amount granted on the mortgage subject to a maximum duty of S$500.

 Where foreign lenders extend loans to Singaporeans or hold Singapore-based security, the issue of withholding tax arises as a relevant consideration.
 Withholding tax at the rate of 15 per cent will be chargeable on the gross payment of any interest, commission or fees in connection with any loan or indebtedness and deducted at the source.
 Any Singaporean making payment of interest, commission or fee in relation to a loan or indebtedness to a foreign entity will be required to withhold 15 per cent of that gross payment before making payment to the foreign entity.

 Administrative fees or lodgement charges will also be imposed where any necessary registration or filings are made with statutory bodies.
 Each statutory body will prescribe the relevant administrative fees to be paid for the necessary lodgement or filings made in respect of securities.
 For example, a lodgement fee of S$60 will be payable to ACRA when a charge is registered.

 The forms of security recognised under Singapore law may be broadly classified into the following categories:

 - guarantees, including standby letters of credit and performance guarantees;